-- no market risk: - immaterial counterparty default risk; - net premium income last year matching that of Westfield Health, with estimated premium income next year being the estimated cash inflows associated with the technical provisions; - net best estimate claims provision matching Westfield Health; and - health catastrophe risk matching that of Westfield Health
+- no market risk; - immaterial counterparty default risk; - net premium income last year matching that of Westfield Health, with estimated premium income next year being the estimated cash inflows associated with the technical provisions; - net best estimate claims provision matching Westfield Health; and - health catastrophe risk matching that of Westfield Health

-This Solvency Capital Requirement is multiplied by the Cost of Capital, defined by the European Commission as 6%, to give a risk margin of £744k.
+This Solvency Capital Requirement is multiplied by the Cost of Capital, defined by the Bank of England as 4% (2023: 6%), to give a risk margin of £533k.

-The combined impact of all of these adjustments is an increase of £520k in technical provisions from £3,451k in the financial statements to £3,971k for the Solvency II balance sheet.
+The combined impact of all of these adjustments is an increase of £2,058k in technical provisions from £4,016k in the financial statements to £6,074k for the Solvency II balance sheet.